RanZhang08/RanZhang08.github.io/_pages/about.md

 [CV](/assets/pdf/RanZhang_cv.pdf)

 I am an assistant professor at the School of Data Science and Society, UNC-Chapel Hill.
 Previously, I was a UW Data Science postdoctoral fellow with [Dr. William Noble](https://noble.gs.washington.edu/~wnoble/) at the University of Washington.
 I did my undergraduate studies at Tsinghua University and my graduate studies at Princeton University, supervised by [Dr. Olga Troyanskaya](https://function.princeton.edu/).
 My work is supported by the K99/R00 NIH Pathway to Independence Award from NHGRI.

-<span style="color:navy;">**I am looking for prospective PhD students and Postdocs interested in developing and applying machine learning methods to understand tissue/cellular regulations and complex human diseases.**</span> If you are interested, please email your CV, a short description (within one page) of your research interests to ranzhang at unc.edu

 I started my career as a wet lab biologist in undergraduate studies.
 I used a combination of experimental approaches -- including imaging, biochemistry, and cell biology -- to study autophagy in human cell lines and yeast.
 My graduate work is focused on integrating large-scale functional genomics datasets and applying network-based approaches to predict context-specific disease genes and pathways in neurodevelopmental and neurodegenerative diseases and disorders.
 During my postdoc studies, I developed deep learning methods to integrate and translate single-cell multi-omics profiles across data modality, time, and species to generate biological hypotheses in biological contexts or data modalities where experimental measurement is scarce.

-My research interests include:
+My lab's research interests include:
 * Bulk and single-cell level cross-modality translation and integration
 * Cross-species prediction to transfer knowledge from model organisms to human
-* Characterizing genes and processes underlying complex human diseases, disorders, and conditions (e.g., Alzheimer's disease, Autism spectrum Disorder, Turner Syndrome)
+* Characterizing genes and processes underlying complex human diseases and disorders

+<span style="color:navy;">**We are looking for prospective PhD students and Postdocs interested in developing and applying machine learning methods to understand tissue/cellular regulations and complex human diseases.**</span> If you are interested, please email a CV and a short description (within one page) of research interests to ranzhang at unc.edu.